|B.A. in Community Health 1|

 CHL 481 • Community Health Internship 3-4 Credits

 Prerequisites: Major in community health; Consent of instructor.
 Offered: Fall, Spring.
-Special Notes: Application must be made at least one semester prior to the intended experience.
+Special Notes: Students must notify the community health program director at least one semester prior to the intended experience.
+Failure to notify the program director one semester prior to the course start date may impact ability to participate in an internship.